mdyzma/mdyzma.github.io/_drafts/part1-biostudio-application-design.md

 Employed technologies will also help to automate some management tasks like overall progress tracking, single tasks progress tracking, code metrics and end users feedback/bugs tracking.

 Since it is agile methodology, each iteration will result in deploying new version of functional software, which should meet client criteria.

+ To choose a technology platform and testing tools.
+• To set up a simple, automated build.
+• To work out stories that follow the INVEST principles [ddVMFH] (they should be Independent, Negotiable, Valuable, Estimable, Small, and Testable), with acceptance criteria.
+You can then implement a strict process:
+• Customers, analysts, and testers define acceptance criteria.
+• Testers work with developers to automate acceptance tests based on the acceptance criteria.
+• Developers code behavior to fulfill the acceptance criteria.
+• If any automated tests fail (whether unit, component, or acceptance tests), developers make it a priority to fix them

 ## Initial requirements